redshrimp0310/redshrimp0310.github.io/_posts/2021-12-21-JavaScript.md

 ---
-title:  "Array in JavaScript"
+title:  "Array and Operator in JavaScript"
-excerpt: "Basics of array in JavaScript"
+excerpt: "Basics of array and operator in JavaScript"

 categories:
   - JavaScript